 Historically this course was built by two physiologists: one a plant physiologist (Dr. Gary Tallman) and the other a comparative animal physiologist (Dr. Scott Hawke).
 The course was called PDAP: Physiological Dynamics of Animals And Plants.
-Dr. Emma Coddington is the resident comparative physiologist and neuroscientist in the Biology Department, and PDAP has shifted to be centered squarely only on comparative physiology of animals (PDA Physiological Dynamics of Animals).
+Dr. Emma Coddington is the resident comparative physiologist and neuroscientist in the Biology Department, and PDAP has shifted to be centered squarely on comparative animal physiology (CAP) and a shared community knowledge approach.

 Read more about Dr. Emma Coddington's research.